BERG STUDIOS WORKSHOPS

 Cost:

-FEE: $300 students / $350 non-students*
+$300 students / $350 non-students

-Alexander Technique in Acting with Kristof Konrad: April at Berg Studios!
+Alexander Technique in Acting with Kristof Konrad

-In April, due to popular demand, we will once again be offering the opportunity to study with one of the foremost instructors of the Alexander Technique, Kristof Konrad, in a two-day in-person intensive called “Alexander Technique in Acting”.
+In June, due to popular demand, we will once again be offering the opportunity to study with one of the foremost instructors of the Alexander Technique, Kristof Konrad, in a two-day in-person intensive called “Alexander Technique in Acting”.

 We are keeping the number of students to 16 so there are very limited spots for this exciting workshop.
 Signups are on a first-come, first-served basis.